What is a lienholder on a car?

 Can I buy or sell a car with a lien?

-Buying a car: You can buy a car with a lien against it, but if the owner still owes money on it, you won't be able to get the vehicle's title until they've paid the outstanding balance to the lienholder.
+You can buy a car with a lien against it, but if the owner still owes money on it, you won't be able to get the vehicle's title until they've paid the outstanding balance to the lienholder.
 Never pay money directly to the seller until you have proof that they have settled the balance of their lien.
-If the lien isn't paid, the lienholder technically still owns the vehicle and you could be stuck paying the outstanding balance.
+If the lien isn't paid, the lienholder technically still has a legal interest in the vehicle and you could be stuck paying the outstanding balance.
+Learn more about buying a car with a lien.

-Selling a car: When it comes to selling a car with a lien against it, you'll need to settle the outstanding balance with whoever holds the lien on the title.
+When it comes to selling a car with a lien against it, you'll need to settle the outstanding balance with whoever holds the lien on the title.
 Until you pay off the lien, you can't transfer the title to yourself, which means you don't legally own the car.
 However, once you're in possession of the vehicle's title, you can begin the process of selling the vehicle and transferring the title to the new buyer.
+Learn more about how to transfer a car title.